Samantha-Ruth/-U-Develop-It/README.md

 This is a voting app to pick a new president for an imaginary group named "U Develop It".
 This project developed the backend relational database for this voting application.
 The user can pick the individual they would like to be president and cast a vote for them on this application.
 The user can then view how many votes each candidate has received and with which parties they are affiliated.

+Note: there is no front end to this application, it is purely SQL backend.
+To view the functionality of the backend, connect to either Insomnia or Postman and type localhost:3001/api/candidates in to the top bar or http://localhost:3001/api/parties.
+You can also view http://localhost:3001/api/voters.
+From here, you can utilize CRUD commands to create, view, update, and delete new candidates, parties, and voters.

 ## Links